jayswan/strength_training/winter-2022-bench-program.md

 ## Warm Up (6 days a week)
 - 5 pull-ups, 10 push-ups, 15 squats
   - Minimum: 1 set at bodyweight, 5 sets with a 22 pound weight vest.
 Sometimes more.
-- Bench warm up: whatever you need, but nothing higher than 4-5 easy reps
+- Bench warm up: whatever you need, but nothing higher than 4-5 easy reps per set.

 ## Basic Format
 - Start with a max you have actually done for 1 strict rep in the last two months.